CVVisualPSETeam/Dokumente/Testphase/tests.md

 This test shows all the provided images using the debug-framework.

 Expected behaviour:
-A Mainwindow should open that shows an overview-table containing the first imagei Upon klicking step multiple times or '>>' once, all further images and filters should appear in the table.
+A Mainwindow should open that shows an overview-table containing the first image.
+Upon clicking step multiple times or '>>' once, all further images and filters should appear in the table.
 All calls can be opened in any existing window or in a new one.
 Closing calltabs should work.
 Closing the last tab of a window results in the closing of the window